IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/COURSES/UXdesign.cc/Some Questions to answer.md

 2. How does design process actually look like in detail?
 3. What is my own design process that is suited to me & how do I find it?

 Q. What impact do you want the products you design to have on the world around you?
-What are some behaviors you want your product to enable — on the individuals who use the product, in your community, or in society at large?
+What are some behaviours you want your product to enable — on the individuals who use the product, in your community, or in society at large?

 -> A product developed by me should be sustainable but able to serve its purpose all round, so it can help people tackle a problem which they are facing without it.